-The average weighted term to payment is calculated separately by class of business and is based on historic settlement patterns.
+The average weighted term to payment is calculated separately for each class of business (household and commercial property) and is based on historic settlement patterns.

 Claims Inflation

 The Incurred Claim Development method has implicit allowance for future claims inflation and hence no explicit allowance for claims inflation has been made.